gajop/sprd-backend/README.md

 This project uses docker-compose.
 Install Docker if you haven't.

-## Devevelopment
+## Development

 Install and startup all services.

-`docker-compose -f docker-compose.dev.yml up --build`
+`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build`

 Populate the data from disk: